arodmail/aws-doc/README.md

 | AmazonSSMManagedInstanceCore        | Provides the necessary permissions for the AWS Systems Manager (SSM) to manage the instances    |

 This IAM Role is mapped into a Kubernetes ConfigMap.
-Note that the Role ARN is referenced by:
+Note that the Role ARN is referenced by a specific ConfigMap.

 In the AWS Console go to: